 2. Supervised and unsupervised basis selection.
-In addition to contributions 1) and 2), treelets involve an additional step:
+In addition to contributions (1) and (2), treelets involve an additional step:

-Cut the hierarchical tree at some height, and work with the resulting basis.
-The chosen height is based on a clever score function, see formula (6).
+(3) Cut the hierarchical tree at some height, and work with the resulting basis.
+The chosen height is based on a clever score function; see formula (6).

-The choice of the cut-point influences the 'resolution' at which one is looking at the data.
-At one extreme (the leaves of the tree, 'high resolution') all variables are individual basis vectors.
-At the other extreme (the root of the tree, 'low resolution') basis vectors contain contributions from all variables, just like in global PCA.
-We understand the motivation behind the approach and the reported results seem to be very favourable.
+The choice of the cut-point influences the "resolution" at which one is looking at the data.
+At one extreme (the leaves of the tree, "high resolution"), all variables are individual basis vectors.
+At the other extreme (the root of the tree, "low resolution"), basis vectors contain contributions from all variables, just like in global PCA.
+We understand the motivation behind the approach and the reported results seem to be very favorable.
 For supervised problems with a response, we are wondering if information in the response variable could be used more extensively to construct the treelet basis.

 It is clear that a response variable should influence the choice of the basis.
 Take an example.
-If the signal-to-noise ratio (SNR) is very low, then one might be more inclined to work with 'low resolution', as there is no hope of recovering the regression coefficients of individual variables.
+If the signal-to-noise ratio (SNR) is very low, then one might be more inclined to work with "low resolution," as there is no hope of recovering the regression coefficients of individual variables.
 On the other hand, for high SNRs, it might very well be possible to single out individual variables as important.
 Information in the response variable could be used in various ways.
 Ranging from weak use of the response to stronger involvement:

-a) Supervised choice of the cutoff height.
+(a) Supervised choice of the cutoff height.
 The cutoff of the tree can be influenced by the response.
-In fact, LNW used some supervised score function in Section 5.1 and also some cross-validation (and hence supervised) approach in Section 5.3 to choose the best value for K, which in turn determines the cutoff value for the tree through criterion (6).
-Another possibility for finding the best cutoff in a supervised fashion would be to choose, instead of (6), where $CV(B{\ell})$ is the cross-validated loss of a favourite prediction method, using the orthogonal basis B{l} as predictor variables.
-Is it better to choose a value of K, and having then an associated best Kbasis, or should we rather choose a best basis directly?
-Note that with the latter, we would also select features from the basis if the prediction method would do variable selection, e.g. the Lasso or tree-based methods including boosting or random forests.
+In fact, LNW used some supervised score function in Section 5.1 and also some cross-validation (and hence, supervised) approach in Section 5.3 to choose the best value for K, which in turn determines the cutoff value for the tree through criterion (6).
+Another possibility for finding the best cutoff in a supervised fashion would be to choose, instead of (6), where $CV(B{\ell})$ is the cross-validated loss of a favorite prediction method, using the orthogonal basis B{l} as predictor variables.
+Is it better to choose a value of K, and having then an associated best K-basis, or should we rather choose a best basis directly?
+Note that with the latter, we would also select features from the basis if the prediction method would do variable selection, for example, the Lasso or tree-based methods including boosting or random forests.

-$$B_L = \operatorname{argmin}{B\ell: 0 < \ell < p-1} CV(B\ell),$$ b) Non-uniform cutoff height.
-For a given tree, it is not obvious why cutting at a single height is necessarily optimal.
-As an example, take 2 predictor variables x_i and x_j with $i \neq j$ who are quite correlated and both of them are strongly relevant for prediction.
-They will tend to be merged quite early in the tree but we would like to keep them separate for interpretation and best predictive performance (while we would like to merge as early as possible less correlated clusters of variables that only have a weak influence on the response).
+$$B_L = \operatorname{arg\,min}{B\ell: 0 \le \ell \le p-1} CV(B\ell),$$ x_i and x_j with $i \neq j$ who are quite correlated and both of them are strongly relevant for prediction.
+They will tend to be merged quite early in the tree, but we would like to keep them separate for interpretation and best predictive performance (while we would like to merge as early as possible less correlated clusters of variables that only have a weak influence on the response).